 (7) Membership Costs.
-Centers customarily maintain memberships in a variety of organizations and consider the costs incurred as a result of these memberships to be ordinary operating costs.
-Generally, costs of centers memberships in professional, technical, and business related organizations are allowable for purposes of program reimbursement.
-Generally, social and fraternal organizations concern themselves with activities unrelated to their members' professional or business activities and are, therefore, not allowable.
+Clinics customarily maintain memberships in a variety of organizations and consider the costs incurred as a result of these memberships to be ordinary operating costs.
+Generally, costs of clinics memberships in professional, technical, and business related organizations are allowable for purposes of program reimbursement.
+Generally, social and fraternal organizations concern themselves withactivities unrelated to their members' professional or business activities and are, therefore, not allowable.

-Statutory Authority: State Plan; Title XIX, Social Security Act, 42 C.F.R. §405.2401 - .2429.
+Statutory Authority: Code of Ala.
+1975, State Plan; Title XIX, Social Security Act, 42 C.F.R.
+Sections 405.2460 - .2472 and 447.371.